cottand/multi-paxos/report.md

-# Report
+# Multi-Paxos Elixir Implementation Report

+**6009 Distributed Algorithms Coursework**
-Nicolas D'Cotta (nd3018) and William Profit (wtp18) 6009 Distributed Algorithms
+Nicolas D'Cotta (nd3018) and William Profit (wtp18)
-Coursework

 ## Design and Implementation (~1page)

-We followed the design outlined in the paper "Paxos Made Moderately Complex" by Robbert Van Renesse and Deniz Altinbuken with a few modifications.
+We closely followed the design outlined in the paper "Paxos Made Moderately Complex" by Robbert Van Renesse and Deniz Altinbuken with a few modifications.

-Most notably we make use of a collapsed architecture where a server process hosts one replica, one acceptor, one leader and one database.
+Most notably we make use of a collapsed architecture where a server process is colocated with one replica, one acceptor, one leader and one database.
 This allows for a simpler design while still ensuring correctness of the algorithm.
-The server and client processes initially get spawned by the over arching multipaxos process which deals with bootstrapping the system.
+The server and client processes initially get spawned by the over arching `multipaxos` process which deals with bootstrapping the system.

 We used type annotations wherever we could in order to enhance readability and have `mix` provide us with additional information to catch bugs earlier